48d31kh413k/NavixAI/README.md

 ### Prerequisites

-Before running Navix, ensure you have the following installed:
+Before running NavixAI, ensure you have the following installed:

 - **Python 3.8+** (Backend)
 - **Node.js 16+** (Frontend)